uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

 permalink: /patterns/create-a-profile/preferred-pronouns/
 layout: styleguide
 category: Patterns
-lead: The pronouns pattern helps users to provide information that will allow them to feel confident that they will be addressed the way they identify.
+lead: The pronouns pattern helps users to provide information that will allow them to feel confident they will be addressed the way they identify.
 ---

 ## What problem does this solve?